 Who can claim Carer's Allowance?

 You may qualify for Carer’s Allowance if you:

-- care for someone who receives Attendance Allowance (any rate), the middle or higher rate care component of Disability Living Allowance, the daily living component of Personal Independence Payment (any rate), Armed Forces Independence Payment or Constant Attendance Allowance (at £73.20 a week or above)
+care for someone who receives one of these benefits: Attendance Allowance (any rate), the middle or higher rate care component of Disability Living Allowance, the daily living component of Personal Independence Payment (any rate), Armed Forces Independence Payment or Constant Attendance Allowance (at £75.50 a week or above)